aaronbenz/caspanda/README.md

 However note that cassandra also has a default _server-side_ read timeout of 5 seconds.
 If you cannot retrieve all rows within this limit you will be timed out.

-Parallel sessions
+*Parallel sessions*

-If you need to select basic data that does not really make sense in a dataframe (for instance a string of values to be re-used in another select), you can create another 'parallel' cassandra session:
+If you need to select basic data that does not really make sense in a dataframe (for instance a string of values to be re-used in another select), you can create another 'parallel' cassandra session, at the same time:

 ```python
 from cassandra.cluster import Cluster